livingstonb/Continuous_Time_HA/readme.md

 The *StatsTable* class, which inherits from *BaseTable*, is used to produce results tables based on values provided by an instance of the *Statistics* class.

+## Calibrator

+Used to calibrate the model to certain targets set by the user by calling a Matlab solver to iterate over the values of one or more parameters.

 ## Rate of return risk

 Rate of return risk can be enabled by setting the *sigma\_r* parameter to a positive value.
 Set *retrisk\_KFE* to true to include returns risk in the KFE, or false to exclude it from the KFE, but still include it in the HJB.

-## Calibration
+If the two-asset model is used, returns risk is applied to the illiquid asset only.
+Otherwise, returns risk is applied to the liquid asset.